What is FinOps?

 Inform

-FinOps depends upon clear visibility into resources, budgeting, benchmarking and more to promote real-time decision making for businesses and teams.
+FinOps depends upon clear visibility into resources, budgeting, benchmarking and more, to promote real-time decision making for businesses and teams.
 The more informed the organisation is with visibility and allocation, the better they will be able to manage cloud costs.

 Optimise

-With relevant data in hand, the organisation must next take action to reduce spend and rightsize capacity without reducing cloud effectiveness.
-Optimisation means taking a cold, hard look at utilisation and rates, and making necessary changes.
+With relevant data in hand, the organisation must next take action to reduce spend and right-size capacity without reducing cloud effectiveness.
+Optimisation means taking a cold, hard look at utilisation and rates and making necessary changes.

 Operate

 After trimming away the excess, organisations need to assess effectiveness.
 Measuring speed, cost and quality of cloud capacities, they compare results to predefined goals.
-As improvements are made and tested, the business continuously restarts the cycle, for ongoing FinOps optimisation.
+As improvements are made and tested, the business continuously renews the cycle, for ongoing FinOps optimisation.

 Executives

 Executives lead by example in embracing FinOps culture.
 They focus on accountability and transparency throughout the entire organisation, and act as a safeguard against teams exceeding budgets.
+Key executives who are often involved with FinOps teams include the Chief Technology Officer (CTO), Chief Information Officer (CIO) and the Chief Financial Officer (CFO).

 Finance/procurement